dockersamples/todo-preseed-postgres/README.md

 ## 2. Setup environmental variables

-Create `.env.compose` file under the `todo-preseed-postgres` directory  and add the following entries:
+Copy `.env.compose.sample` to the `.env.compose` file and make the necessary changes:

 ```
 POSTGRES_USER=postgres